Dominika Lasota

-Dominika Lasota (born 26 November 2001 in Bydgoszcz, Poland) is a Polish climate justice activist who has been an active organizer in the Fridays for Future movement in Poland, at COP26 in Glasgow in November 2021 and in face-to-face talks with European leaders on climate justice and its relation to the 2022 Russian invasion of Ukraine.
-The New York Times described her as characterising a "new brand of activist" in linking climate activism with opposition to the Russian invasion.
-She is a founding member of the Consultative Council, created as the result of the October 2020 Polish protests.
+Dominika Lasota (born 26 November 2001) is a Polish climate justice activist.
+She is a founding member of the Polish Consultative Council.

 Childhood and education

 Lasota was born on 26 November 2001.
 She attended Stonyhurst College in England for two years around 2018–2019 and participated in youth camps in the United States.

 Climate activism

 School Strike for Climate

-Lasota is an activist in the School Strike for Climate (aka Fridays for Future) movement and active in campaigning on European climate law and for a Just Transition, an economic transformation to a green economy that protects workers.
+Lasota is an activist in the School Strike for Climate (aka Fridays for Future) movement in Poland and active in campaigning on European climate law and for a just transition.

 Climate activism in Poland

-Within Poland, Lasota was described by Paulina Sobiesiak-Penszko of the Polish Institute of Public Affairs in 2022 as "the face of the Polish climate action movement", and by Deutsche Welle as "the main organizer of climate strikes in Poland".